ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-3-strings-loops.rst

 --------------------------

-For-loops can also be used to process strings, especially in situations where you know you will visit every character.
+``for`` loops can also be used to process strings, especially in situations where you know you will visit every character.

 .. note::

-    While loops are often used with strings when you are looking for a certain character or substring in a string and do not know how many times the loop needs to run.
-For loops are used when you know you want to visit every character.
+    ``while`` loops are often used with strings when you are looking for a certain character or substring in a string and do not know how many times the loop needs to run. ``for`` loops are used when you know you want to visit every character.

-For loops with strings usually start at 0 and use the string's length() for the ending condition to step through the string character by character.
+``for`` loops with strings usually start at 0 and use the string's length() for the ending condition to step through the string character by character.

 .. code-block:: java